trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

-If you require access to the site before the domain name becomes active, you can create a `hosts` file entry on your computer and point it to the IP address that resolves when you access your production project branch.
+If you require access to the site before the domain name becomes active, you can create a `hosts` file entry on your computer and point it to the IP address linked to your project's production branch internal domain.

-To get the IP address, first run `platform environment:info edge_hostname`.
+To get the IP addresses of your internal domain, run `dig +short $(platform environment:info edge_hostname`.
-That prints the "internal" domain name for your project.
-Run `ping <YOUR_DOMAIN>` to get its IP address.

 {{< codetabs >}}